 • delusions (when taken in high doses)

-Marijuana also impacts brain development.
-When people begin using marijuana as teenagers, the drug may hinder cognitive functions like thinking, memory, and learning, and also influence the brain’s ability to build connections between the areas necessary for these functions.
-Researchers are still investigating the duration of marijuana’s effects and whether or not they may have permanent impacts.
+Cannabis also impacts brain development.
+When people begin using cannabis as teenagers, the drug may hinder cognitive functions like thinking, memory, and learning, and also influence the brain’s ability to build connections between the areas necessary for these functions.
+Researchers are still investigating the duration of cannabis’ effects and whether or not they may have permanent impacts.

 Effects that last longer than the short term (a few days) but may not be permanent